tgaff/listly_rails_angular/README.md

 ## Getting started - Rails side

+> For this lab, do not fork and clone.

-1. Create a new Rails application with a Postgres database and _no javascript_:
+1. Create a new Rails application with a Postgres database and _no javascript_ or tests:

  ```bash
     rails new listly --skip-javascript --database=postgresql -T 	cd listly